LensPlaysGames/CMake_OpenGLBasics/README.md

 `git clone https://github.com/assimp/assimp` \
 Make sure to delete the existing empty directory before running the clone command or git will complain.

+These commands should download and update all submodules if the `--recursive` tag didn't work when cloning. \
+If the tag did work, nothing will change.

 ### Submodules:
 (in case you are having trouble cloning correctly)
 - [GLEW](https://github.com/Perlmint/glew-cmake)